-The current version of this time-tested classic is a little more comfortable and supportive for hiking and carrying loads than before, while retaining the majority of the climbing performance that has made it so popular.
+The current version of this time-tested classic is a little more comfortable and supportive for hiking and carrying loads than before while retaining the majority of the climbing performance that has made it so popular.
 The Best Buy La Sportiva Boulder X is a much more supportive shoe for carrying loads or covering many miles, but is heavier and doesn't climb as well.
-Finally, the super light and barely-there Evolv Cruzer is an amazing shoe for kicking around the boulders between burns or toting up long multi-pitch routes if saving every ounce is your focus.
+Finally, the super-lightweight Evolv Cruzer Psyche is a fantastic shoe for kicking around the boulders between burns or toting up long multi-pitch routes if saving every ounce is your focus.

 Our Editors' Choice winner edges very well.
-The midsole provides enough support to stand on medium sized edges, but is more sensitive than heavier models that edge well like the Boulder X and Salewa Mountain Trainer GTX.
+The midsole provides enough support to stand on medium-sized edges but is more sensitive than heavier models that edge well.
 The previous version of this approach shoe used a full sheet of C4 dot rubber on the entire sole, and the new molded sole's edging pad provides a little better edging capability.
 If edging ability is your main concern, size these down half to a full size from your street shoe size.
 You'll sacrifice hiking comfort, but this relatively high volume shoe edges better when fitted smaller.

 No doubt about it, many climbers consider the Stealth C4 rubber used on this approach shoe the gold standard for smearing ability.
-In our tests on the smooth sandstone at Castle Rock State Park and the rough Quartz Monzonite granite in Joshua Tree, the Guide Tennie smeared better than all the other test shoes.
+In our tests on the slick granite of Yosemite Valley and the rough Quartz Monzonite granite in Bishop, the Guide Tennie smeared better than all the other test shoes.
 Across the range of rock types we play on outside, this is the best shoe for smearing.

-The Guide Tennie earned a support score in the middle of the products we tested.
+This shoe earned a support score in the middle of the products we tested.
 While there is substantial cushioning in the midsole for hiking comfort, the forefoot is fairly flexible.
-This contributes to its great smearing ability, but doesn't provide a platform for carrying heavy loads.
-This said, many climbers have very strong feet, and find this shoe supportive enough for carrying moderate loads.
+This contributes to its great smearing ability but doesn't provide a platform for carrying heavy loads.
+This said, many climbers have solid feet, and find this shoe supportive enough for carrying moderate loads.
 There are always tradeoffs, and we like the moderate support and moderate sensitivity of this shoe.
-We feel it is the best compromise of the bunch.

 Weight & Packability